Everything you need to know about insurance basics, like coverage types, limits, cost and more.

-Safety and security.
 Staying safe at home is a priority for most people, which is why home security is a key driver for smart home implementation.
 IControl Networks conducted a survey and found 90% of respondents said that home and family security is a top reason for them to purchase a connected home or adopt a smart home lifestyle.
 Having a home already equipped with a home security system in place will definitely appeal to potential buyers.

-Energy efficiency.
 People are also looking at homes integrated with technology like smart thermostats and smart lights for energy efficiency.
 As potential buyers review home energy usage data, having a lower utility bill because you implemented smart devices is appealing when a prospective buyer compares your annual home utility consumption to other homes in that area.

-Comfort and convenience.
 Many people find that smart home technology creates a more comfortable and convenient environment.
 Whether it’s entertainment technology like smart TVs and built-in speakers, or lights and blinds you can control from your phone, people are looking for immediate benefits.

 The excitement over smart home tech and IoT continues to grow, and industries are catching on to what people really want.
 People are searching for simple devices with obvious benefits.
 A report by Markets and Markets found that “41 percent of people have already adopted at least one smart home device, with their favorites being connected appliances (20 percent), thermostats (16 percent), security (12 percent) and lighting control (10 percent).”